Table of Contents

 Common warts usually show digitated epidermal hyperplasia, acanthosis, and papillomatosis.
 Deep plantar warts appear like common warts but are usually located deeper in the skin.
 Flat warts are identical to common warts histopathologically with the exception of more basophilic nuclei within the granular cell layer.

 The main difference between common warts and Heck disease on histopathological examination is the presence of a thinner layer of keratin and intracellular edema in the latter.

 The wall of cystic warts is composed of basal, squamous, and granular cells that are dysplastic and have large nuclei with eosinophilic cytoplasmic inclusion bodies.

-A wait-and-see approach is a reasonable option for children with common warts because approximately two-thirds of the cases will resolve spontaneously.
-However, when the warts are large and very disfiguring, treatment can be sought by the child or her or his caregivers.
+Wait-and-see approach is a reasonable option for children with common warts because approximately two-thirds of the cases will resolve spontaneously.
+However, when the warts are large and very disfiguring, treatment can be sought by the child or his or her caregivers.

-Antimitotic drugs such as 5-fluorouracil and bleomycin should be avoided in children because they were not tested in the pediatrics’ population, and are associated with extensive skin damage, ulcer formation, and scarring.
+Antimitotic drugs such as 5-fluorouracil and bleomycin should be avoided in children because they have not been tested in the pediatric population, and are associated with extensive skin damage, ulcer formation, and scarring.
 The antiviral cidofovir was used in a single study that involved only 7 children.
-While the antiviral resulted in complete resolution of the multiple hand and feet warts in four children within 12 weeks, generalization among other groups of children should not be attempted.
+While the antiviral resulted in complete resolution of multiple hand and feet warts in 4 children within 12 weeks, generalization to other groups of children should not be attempted.

 Sixty-five percent of lesions resolve spontaneously within 2 years.
 Recurrence is common in immunosuppressed patients, and they are refractory to treatment.